BDC Hamburger Icon

 Your employees must be able to access the essential files they need to complete their tasks efficiently.
 In a remote setting, that means securely accessing those files from their laptops or home computers.
 You’ll need to implement several software tools to run a remote company successfully.
 Here are some examples:

-• Remote conferencing software.
-You’ll need remote conferencing software to hold company meetings, perform webinars, or conduct remote interviews.
-The best conference call services allow audio and video conferencing calls with task management tools and other features.
+• Remote conferencing software: You’ll need remote conferencing software to hold company meetings, perform webinars or conduct remote interviews.
+The best conference call services allow audio and video conferencing calls and include task management tools and other features.

-• Password manager.
-Your remote company will need a password manager that encrypts and stores passwords online.
-If you use shared logins at your company, this tool generates secure passwords that will automatically populate login fields when an employee needs access.
+• Password manager: Your remote company will need a password manager that encrypts and stores passwords online.
+If your company uses shared logins, this tool generates secure passwords that automatically populate login fields when an employee needs access.

 Did You Know?Did you know